gaurav-daware/CareerCompass-Ai/README.md

 - **Personalized Career Guidance** - Chat with AI for real-time career advice and resume tips
 - **Domain-Specialized Advice** - Get tailored guidance based on your career field
 - **Strategic Career Planning** - Roadmap creation and career path recommendations
+- **Conversation Memory** - Powered by LangChain for contextual conversations that remember your previous interactions and career history

 ### 📝 **Cover Letter Generator**
 - **Compelling Application Documents** - Create tailored cover letters that highlight your strengths